 Apps can be pinned to Android smartphones and tablets for quick access on the go, and you can download each Office program to your laptop or computer to work offline.
 However, you will need to log into your online account often enough to keep your subscription active.

 Microsoft Teams is a live chat program that comes with your Office 365 Education subscription that lets you talk with people in your study group, teachers, or other students in real-time.
-Anyone can create channels that reflect a specific class or projects, or you can keep it more confidential with person-to-person chat — like Slack.
-From within Teams you can call other collaborators or hold a video conference with up to 50 people at once.
+Anyone can create channels that reflect a specific class or project, or you can keep it more confidential with person-to-person chat — like Slack.
+From within Teams, you can call other collaborators or hold a video conference with up to 50 people at once.
 You can also share documents and give direct access to them so everyone in your group can add, edit and work on the project at the same time from the Teams Hub viewing window.
 As the files are changed, all copies, including those saved in your OneDrive, are automatically updated, too.

 One important note about Office 365 Education: If you're given access through your school, it's possible for administrators, collaborators, teachers, and others to see some personal information and saved files.
-Since Admins set the rules for OneDrive, they could restrict files being deleted and see data being saved there.
+Since admins set the rules for OneDrive, they could restrict files from being deleted and see data being saved there.
 Even if you create an Education account on your own, Microsoft will automatically connect your account to your school's if one ever becomes available.
-Because of this we recommend not using this program for personal use.
+Because of this, we recommend not using this program for personal use.
 You can, however, purchase an Office 365 Personal account to use separately from your school account to keep personal files and documents private.
 This subscription will cost you about $70 per year.

-All about G Suite for Education
+All about Google Workspace for Education Fundamentals

-Compatibility of Office 365 and G Suite
+Compatibility of Office 365 and Google Workspace

 To use Office 365 offline, you need to download the Office programs to a compatible laptop or computer running Windows.
 You are given the option of installing Office programs locally when you first being your subscription but can download them any time during your active subscription.
-You do need to log into the cloud-based program at least every 30 days for your online Office 365 subscription to remain active and to sync changes made offline.
+You need to log into the cloud-based program at least every 30 days for your online Office 365 subscription to remain active and sync changes made offline.
 Microsoft will prompt you to do this, so you don't have to remember on your own.